Asotin Creek: Course

 Asotin Creek is formed by the confluence of its north and south forks near the unincorporated community of Cloverland.
 The North Fork, 18.2 mi long, begins near the historic Clearwater fire lookout tower in the Umatilla National Forest in Garfield County about 5600 ft above sea level.
 It flows east through a canyon, receiving Middle Branch and South Fork creeks from the right, before crossing into Asotin County.
 The 14.9 mi long South Fork starts near Wickiup Campground, also in the Umatilla National Forest about 6000 ft in elevation.
 From its origin in eastern Garfield County, it flows almost immediately northeast into Asotin County and turns north towards its confluence with the North Fork.

 The main stem descends northeast then east down a canyon in the Blue Mountain foothills.
 Shortly below the confluence of the forks, it receives Charley Creek from the left.
-Most of the main stem flows through private ranchland, though the Headgate County Park provides public access and a small fishing pond.
+Most of the main stem flows through private ranchland, though the Headgate County Park provided public access and a small fishing pond, but was sold in 2023 by the county to a private individual.
 After the county park, it passes a U.S. Geological Survey stream gauge station and then reaches the unincorporated community of Jerry, where George Creek joins from the right.
 It then flows into the Snake River at Chief Looking Glass Park in Asotin, 145 mi upstream of the Snake's confluence with the Columbia River, and across the Snake from Hells Gate State Park.
 State Route 129 crosses the creek just above its mouth.